matthewepler/ggdb-heroku/README.md

 # TO DO
- - test on phone
- - linear gradient issue on mobile safari?
- - alignment of timecode on mobile
+ - alignment of timecode on mobile?

 * finish people seeding.
  - if no match, put smiley

 * testing
  - add new stuff (use hour format)